superoo7/superoo7.github.io/content/posts/chasm-scout-architecture-design.md

 ## Road to Decentralization

-Currently, for Scout Season 0, our network defo not fully decentralized, but it is part of our future roadmap.
-We are proceeding with caution, aware of the overfitting models issue on some of the Bittensor subnets, which makes the model hosted there unusable.
-This is unavoidable when the network open sources the weights and data being trained.
+As of Scout Season 0, our network is not fully decentralized, but it is a key part of our roadmap.
+We are proceeding with caution, aware of the overfitting models issue on some of the Bittensor subnets, which makes some models hosted there practically unusable.
+This is unavoidable when the network open sources the weights and data used for training.

 At Chasm, our decentralization plan involves “Horizontally Scaling” the orchestrator through Proof of Authority (POA), initially trusting only a few orchestrators.

 ## Conclusion

 This is just our first step towards decentralized AI.
-A better UX and DX of running the network.

-We hope that by sharing our experience, we can contribute to the ongoing conversation about the future of decentralized AI infrastructure and invite feedback from the community.

-I will write more detailed implementation articles about how the network and orchestrator work later.
-This article focuses more on the Scout.
+I'm planning to share more detailed articles about our network and orchestrator soon.

-Follow [me](https://x.com/jlwhoo7) and [Chasm Network](https://x.com/chasmnetwork) on X/Twitter to stay updated.
+Your thoughts and feedback are invaluable to us as we work on making this technology more accessible.
+If you have any questions or ideas, please don't hesitate to reach out to me on [Twitter/X](https://x.com/jlwhoo7).
+Let's keep the conversation going and see where we can take decentralized AI together.